davidetalon/davidetalon.github.io/index.md

 - **Machine Learning:** deep learning, representation learning, vision-language models, causality.

 ## News
+- **[Feb 2025]** Excited to start teaching - This spring I will be teaching Introduction to Machine Learning for Data Science Master Program at UniTN
 - **[Nov 2024]** Good news!
 Ours recent work "GANzzle++: Generative approaches for jigsaw puzzle solving as local to global assignment in latent spatial representations" has been accepted for publication on Pattern Recognition Letters!
 - **[Oct 2024]** Our work "One VLM to Keep it Learning: Generation and Balancing for Data-free Continual Visual Question Answering" has been accepted at WACV2025!
 - **[Apr 2024]** Happy to share that we are organizing a workshop at ECCV2024 on Green Foundation Models (GreenFOMO), see you in Milan!